“He indeed was foreordained before the foundation of the world, but was manifest in these last times for you.”

 before the foundation of the world

 The word “foundation” here implies the creation of the world.
-The word “world” is our ordered system of existence.
+The term “world” is our ordered system of existence.

 God foreordained Jesus before the foundation of the world.